-U.S. Base Realignment and Closure Program ("BRAC")

-We anticipate that the implementation of BRAC will shift emphasis towards improving domestic military infrastructure, including port and other facilities located on, or near, the water.
-Within our existing markets, one coastal naval station has been targeted for closure and three others have been targeted for realignment, which we expect to result in the need for increased infrastructure at the realigned facilities where personnel and equipment will be moved from facilities targeted for closure.
+We anticipate that the continued implementation of the U.S. Base Realignment and Closure Program ("BRAC"), will shift emphasis towards improving domestic military infrastructure, including port and other facilities located on, or near, the water.
+This should result in the need for increased infrastructure at the realigned facilities where personnel and equipment will be moved from facilities targeted for closure.

-Oil and Gas Capital Expenditures
+Oil and Gas Industry